uprtcl/js-uprtcl-remotes/README.md

-# js-uprtcl-modules
+# js-uprtcl-remotes

-UI Modules to render and interact with _Prtcl evees.
+A collection of EveesRemote services to store Evees on multiple platforms